Apply to Become a Master Gardener

 What is the training program?

-Class will begin on January 5, 2017 and run for 16 weeks, from 8:30 to 12:30 p.m.
+The training will be held in Merced, at the UC Cooperative Extension office, located at 2145 Wardrobe Avenue.
+It will be a combined training with Merced County applicants.
+Class will begin on Wednesday, January 10, 2018 and run for 16 weeks, from 9:00 a.m. to 1:00 p.m.
 Only one absence is permitted and must be made up.
 Instructors are University of California Cooperative Extension advisers, horticultural specialists, and community experts.
 The curriculum provides a practical course in horticulture and plant science.
 Topics include an introduction to horticulture; soil and plant nutrition; water and fertilizer management; pest identification and control; management of home orchards and landscape trees; home vegetable gardening; plant diseases and diagnosis; composting; weed identification and management; native plants and much more.
-While in training, students are assigned a Master Gardener mentor, who will support and assist you throughout the program.
+While in training, students are assigned a Master Gardener mentor, who will support and assist you throughout the training and first 18 months of your tenure.
 A passing grade of at least 70% on the final exam is required.

 Is there a fee for the training?

-Yes.
-There is a fee to cover training and resource materials.
-The fee for the 2017 training will be approximately $200 to $250, payable upon acceptance as a trainee and must be received in the Madera UC Cooperative Extension office by December 15, 2016.
+The fee to cover training and resource materials for the 2018 training will be $200, payable upon acceptance as a trainee.
+It must be received in the Madera UC Cooperative Extension office by December 8, 2017, along with completed paperwork and DOJ clearance.

 What is the commitment to the program once certification is achieved?